-With winter slowly closing in, grey skies are on the horizon—and we should all watch out for signs of seasonal affective disorder (SAD).
-Now three guys from Denmark think they’ve got the solution for SADness – they’ve invented a pair of reverse sunglasses that promise to bring back sunny days no matter how cold and gloomy it is outside.
-Just slide the frames on and they’ll power up six LED lights that purport to transport you to a one-person island of sunshine and good times.
+Now that the winter is in full swing in the northern hemisphere, grey skies dominate the horizon—and we should all watch out for signs of seasonal affective disorder (SAD).
+Three guys from Denmark think they’ve got the solution for SADness: they’ve invented a pair of reverse sunglasses that promise to bring back sunny days no matter how cold and gloomy it is outside.
+Just slide the frames on and they’ll power up six LED lights that’ll transport you to a one-person island of sunshine and good times.

-“Getting out of bed on a dark winter morning can be tough.
-Lots of people need a strong cup of coffee or even an energy drink to get going,” notes the Seqinetic Kickstarter page.
-“We have an innovative alternative.
-SEQINETIC “sun” glasses are a calorie-free, substance-free way to beat the winter blues.
+As it states on the Seqinetic home page: “these ‘sun’ glasses are a calorie-free, substance-free way to beat the winter blues.
 They offer the bright, white daylight you’re craving—in a portable design.”
-The trio demonstrates how the glasses work in their Kickstarter video, which is worth a watch, and say that these glasses are a more productive way to beat the blues than the SAD light stations that are currently all the rage.
+The trio demonstrates how the glasses work in their demo video (it’s in Danish, but definitely worth a watch), and say that these glasses are a more productive way to beat the blues than the SAD light stations that are currently all the rage.